Back to Top

 Am I qualified for scholarships?

-CSU-Pueblo students may be qualified for one or more scholarships offered by the university.
-Additionally, CIS students may be qualified for CIS exclusive scholarships.
+You may be qualified for one or more scholarships offered by CSU Pueblo.
 You must have an updated FAFSA on file with Student Financial Services.
 Visit the Scholarships page for more information.

 •

-Who can I talk to about my financial aid or bill?
+Who can I talk about my financial aid or my bill?

 •